Salt

 Two thirds of us eat too much salt.
 Around 75% of salt we eat comes from everyday foods like bread, breakfast cereal and ready meals.

 Too much salt can raise blood pressure and increase the risk of developing heart disease or stroke.
-Adults should have no more than 6g of salt per day – that’s roughly the same as one teaspoon per day.
+Adults should have no more than 6g of salt per day – roughly the same as one teaspoon per day.
 Children should have less.

 Babies and children